-When I look in DRA at item records, some of them show up as Charged to a particular patron.
+When I look in my current system at item records, some of them show up as Charged to a > particular patron.
 But they aren't charged in Voyager.
 Why not?

 The charges aren't showing up in Voyager yet because the circulation transaction loads are being done after the bib load.